 The following text appears as a sidebar in the original book.

-"Federation Forces" is a general term for the forces controlled by the Earth Federation, and before the war they were made up of a total of four forces--the Air Force, Navy, Army, and Space Force.
+"Federation Forces" is a general term for the forces controlled by the Earth Federation, and before the war they were made up of a total of four forces--the Air Force, Naval Force, Ground Force, and Space Force.
 Provincial armies were also stationed in each administrative region as supplemental forces.

 After the outbreak of war, in order to compensate for the damage inflicted by the Zeon forces, the provincial armies were promoted to the status of main forces.
-The Army and Navy were combined to form the Earth Forces, while the Air Force and Space Force were merged into the Aerospace Forces, creating a single large combined force.
+The Ground and Naval Forces were combined to form the Earth Forces, while the Air and Space Forces were merged into the Aerospace Forces, creating a single large combined force.
 The general headquarters of all these forces were also transferred from their various locations to form a joint staff headquarters at Jaburo.

 However, the Federation Forces had no combat experience in the almost eighty years since the dawn of the Universal Century, and they were unable to function as smoothly in practice as in theory.